umicro/uView2.0-doc/README.en.md

 #### Participation contribution

-For open source, ideal and freedom, you can join the research and development team of uview, and we will work together.
+For open source, ideal and freedom, you can join the research and development team of uView, and we will work together.

-If you are a student of UI development, uview is also welcome, because uview needs both internal and external training.
+If you are a designer developed by UI, we is also welcome, because uView needs to be repaired inside and outside.

-If you are an active person, you are also welcome to join the QQ group of uview and become an administrator.
+If you are an active person, you are also welcome to join the QQ group of uView and become an administrator.